Kurento/kurento/source/dev/testing.rst

    - Datachannels.
 A WebRTC data channel allows to send custom data over an active connection to a peer.
 Tests using Chrome and Firefox has been implemented to check WebRTC datachannels.

-   - ICE negotiation.
-In order to create a media communication between peers, ICE (Interactive Connectivity Establishment) is used in WebRTC.
+   - ICE.
+In order to create media communication between peers avoiding NAT traversal problems, ICE (Interactive Connectivity Establishment) negotiation is used in WebRTC.
 Kurento ICE tests check this connectivity using different network setups (NATs, reflexive, bridge).

 - Recorder.
 Another important capability provided by Kurento is the media archiving.
 Recorder tests use ``RecorderEndpoint`` media element by ensuring that the recorded media is as expected.